cnmorales/shakesearch/README.md

 ## Things I would like to improve or add in the future

-- Paging Support (Using pages and offset values to retrieve only a part of the info.
+- Paging Support (Using pages and offset values to retrieve only a part of the info).
 - "Load more" button (ability to offer more text before and after each result, similar to what Github does in PullRequests).
 - Quantity of results (Really simple, show the number of matches in all document).
 - Error handling and validations on server side can be improved.